 - Create a list of emergency contact information.
 Create a list of important contact information, for example, the US Embassy in your destination country, as well as the 24-hr Consular emergency number: U.S. 1-888-407-4747 / Outside the U.S. +1 202-501-4444.
 Include your bank’s emergency out-of-country numbers, as well as your physician’s number if you are currently in treatment for any illness or condition.

 - Consider a short-term international mobile phone plan.
-Compare pricing and consider purchasing a short term international plan (which you must do if you’re locked into a company, but which is optional if you own your phone).
-For example, Verizon Wireless charges an additional $5/day per line for its international calling plan.
+Consider purchasing a short term international plan (which you must do if you’re locked into a company, but which is optional if you own your phone).
 Or you can purchase a pre-loaded SIM card in the country you’re visiting.
 If you’re heading for Europe, a SIM card purchased in the EU will work throughout with no roaming charges.
 And remember, if you want connectivity, make sure there’s wifi wherever you stay.